 WILLPOWER IS AFFECTED BY THE BRAIN

-The prefrontal cortex in our brain controls logical thinking and what we focus on.
-It has 3 different regions:
+The prefrontal cortex controls logical thinking and what we focus on, playing a crucial role in our capacity for willpower.
+It has three different regions:

 (i) The left side helps you to start and persist in tasks (“I will”).

-(ii) The right side helps you to resist acting on every impulse (“I won’t”).
+(ii) The right side helps you resist acting on every impulse (“I won’t”).

-The prefrontal cortex is built on top of the more primal part of our brain that acts on urges and instincts.
-These impulses evolved to help us survive, e.g. we prefer sweet and fatty foods because they give us energy, and our feelings (e.g. fear or disgust) stop us from doing things to hurt or isolate ourselves.
+However, the prefrontal cortex is built on top of the more primal part of our brain that acts on urges and instincts.
+These impulses evolved to help us survive — for example, craving sweet and fatty foods for quick energy or experiencing fear to avoid danger.
+But what helped our ancestors survive in the wild doesn’t always serve us when pursuing future rewards like better health, academic success, or financial freedom.

 To strengthen your willpower, you need to develop self-awareness.
 Understand your impulses and recognize when you must exercise self-control, so you activate your prefrontal cortex to make conscious choices instead of defaulting to the easiest option.
 The more you exercise your prefrontal cortex, the bigger, faster and stronger it gets (just like how physical muscles are built).
 Meditation increases blood flow to the prefrontal cortex to improve your ability to focus and exert self-control.